sannisjoholm/FaceRecognition/README.md

 ## Current Status
 The project does have the first face recognition script to test face recognition.

 **!** The venv folder is not updated in GitHub anymore for the growth of libraries (see dependencies).
+See the faceRecognition.py to see the comments.
+That includes:
+### Basics:
+- face verification
+- face finding
+- vectors
+- facial attribute analysis

+### Self-built analysis
+- face detection analysis
+     - listing to ease the reading of the scores

 ## Next Steps
 1. **Add a Face Recognition Script**: